 Basic skills instruction that is not only in a targeted context but is also coordinated with other courses (vocational or academic) so that the skills and information of the basic skills courses are provided in pace with what is needed in the courses.
-Examples include ABE classes that support vocational program participation.In addition, some ground-breaking work of the Transitions Math Project has helped coordinate and align math across ABE, Developmental Education and college credit level programs.
+Examples include BEdA classes that support vocational program participation.In addition, some ground-breaking work of the Transitions Math Project has helped coordinate and align math across BEdA, Developmental Education and college credit level programs.

 Integrated instruction allows students to move further, faster towards their goals by simultaneously combining skill building in basic education and a particular context.
 In Washington state, the flagship program for integration is I-BEST (Integrated Basic and skills Training), which targets moving students to the Tipping Point of access to family wage jobs along a career pathway (see link to study below).
 Third party research has shown that this program model out-performs any other for moving students further and faster to college success and vocational credentials.

 Teams of BEdA and vocational instructors work together to develop and deliver instruction, and

 assess student progress in both skill areas.
 Other examples of integrated instruction include